 Our sugar cane supply is mainly sourced from the U.S., Mexico and Brazil, although we source from other countries as well such as Belize and India.
 Our sugar beet supply comes entirely from the United States.

-We expect all our sugar suppliers and business partners to comply with our Supplier Code of Conduct and all other relevant policies on environment and human rights.
+We expect all our sugar suppliers and business partners to comply with our Supplier Code of Conduct (SCOC) and all other relevant policies on environment and human rights.
 We also expect our sugar suppliers to communicate the SCOC and relevant policies throughout their supply chains.
 To verify that our sugar suppliers uphold our standards within their own operations we have enrolled all sugar suppliers in our Responsible Sourcing Supplier Program.
 As part of this program, all processing sites that provide sugar to Hershey are required to have an up-to-date Sedex Self-Assessment Questionnaire and a Sedex Members Ethical Trade Audit (SMETA) 4-pillar audit (or equivalent).

 When feasible, we also periodically source Bonsucro-certified Mass Balance sugar for our plants in the U.S. and Mexico.
 When certified Mass Balance sugar is not available at any of the international sources we buy from, we purchase Bonsucro credits to match the volumes of the conventional sugar we buy from these sources.

 In 2022, we sourced 72 percent of our sugar volume from farms certified or verified to a recognized sustainability standard or covered by Bonsucro credits – putting us on track to procure 100 percent of our sugar from certified or verified sources by 2025.